Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 > **note**: Completion of this stage is triggered when the trade has been completed.
 This is detected by checking the trade history json file.

 **Start**
-&b:sun: Now that you are at the &6{facility_ferrous} &bfacility, it's time to sell your crate filled with ferrous scrap materials.
-Approach the trader and right-click the trader NPC while holding the crate in your hand to start the trade.
-The trader will automatically take what they need from the crate and pay you accordingly.
+&b:sun: Now that you are at the &6{facility_ferrous} &bfacility, you are able to sell ferrous scrap materials from your crate.
+Find the trader and right-click him while holding the crate.
+He will automatically take what he needs from the crate and pay you accordingly.

 **Repeat reminder**
-:lit: &ePlease approach the trader and right-click them while holding the crate to start the trade.
+:lit: &ePlease find the trader and right-click him while holding the crate.

 **Failure**
 :danger: &eYou need to keep the crate with you until you reach the selling facility.
 Please head over to &6{facility_ferrous}&e while keeping the crate in your inventory.